champions4change361-dotcom/champions-for-change/SYSTEM_CAPABILITIES_FOR_GROK.md

 ## Deployment Status
 - **Development**: Fully functional with in-memory storage
-- **Production Ready**: Database schema and API endpoints ready for Supabase/Neon deployment
+- **Production Ready**: Database schema and API endpoints ready for Neon deployment
 - **Scalability**: Architecture supports horizontal scaling with external database

 This system provides a complete foundation for tournament management with extensive customization options and integration capabilities for additional features and data sources.